mrhan1993/Fooocus-API/README.md

 I believe this is the easiest way to generate image with Fooocus's power.

 ### Reuse model files from Fooocus
-You can simple copy `user_path_config.txt` file from your local Fooocus folder to Fooocus-API's root folder.
+You can simple copy `config.txt` file from your local Fooocus folder to Fooocus-API's root folder.
 See [Customization](https://github.com/lllyasviel/Fooocus#customization) for details.

 ### Start app
 Need python version >= 3.10, or use conda to create a new env.